-“When should I use a sales page?”
+When should you use a sales page?

-For example, maybe a customer has already downloaded a lead magnet and you’ve been nurturing them with an email marketing campaign.
-They know your brand.
-They’ve shown that they trust you and maintain interest.
-They’re convinced of your value.
-By the time they get to your sales page, they’re already ready to be sold on your product.
-So use the sales page to make that final push and sell.
+For example, maybe a customer has already downloaded your free ebook and you’ve been educating them about your products and services with an email marketing campaign.
+They know your brand, have shown that they trust you, and have maintained interest.
+That’s when you use your sales page to make the final pitch.

 Advantages of long-form sales pages

-- Opportunity to address questions and objections
+- Gives you the opportunity to address questions and objections.

 Disadvantages of long-form sales pages

-Advantages of short-form sales page
+Advantages of short-form sales pages